marfarma/microkids-related-posts/readme.txt

 == Screenshots ==

 1. The plugin will appear in the write/edit post screen.
-2. The Related Posts options page
+2. The Related Posts options page allows you completely customize the way related posts are displayed
 3. The Related Posts widget

 == Change Log ==

+= 3.0 =
+* Added support for WP 3.0 custom post types - Create relations with custom post types, display related posts in one list or seperate them by post type
+* Added controlled order - You can now order the related posts by date, title or random
+* Added internationalization - You can now create display the plugin settings page in your own language.
+I have already added Dutch, please send your language files to microkid.net@gmail.com
+* Fixed support for non Western Latin characters (Cyrillic, Arabic, etc.)
+* Plus a zillion small bugfixes and enhancements!

 = 2.5 =
 * Improved the AJAX search utility with a more fluent way of updating the results list